 Organizing pneumonia (OP) is an inflammatory disorder involving both the peripheral bronchioles and alveoli simultaneously.
 It has distinctive radiographic findings, histologic features, and response to corticosteroids (unlike usual interstitial pneumonia).

 High-resolution chest computed tomography scan shows bilateral patchy triangular ground-glass opacities with air bronchograms usually located peripherally.

 Most often, diagnosis is made using clinico-radiologic criteria and usually in the setting of a multidisciplinary team.
-However, lung biopsy may be required to establish the definitive diagnosis in patients with unusual findings or severe disease.
+However, lung biopsy may be required to establish the definitive diagnosis in patients with unusual findings.

-Organizing pneumonia (OP) is defined as organized polypoid granulation tissue in the distal airways extending into the alveolar ducts and alveoli.
-BOOP is an inflammatory disorder involving both the peripheral bronchioles and alveoli simultaneously and has distinctive radiographic findings, histologic features, and response to therapy.
+Organizing pneumonia (OP) is defined as organized polypoid granulation tissue in the terminal bronchioles, alveolar ducts and alveoli; it has distinctive radiographic findings, histologic features, and response to therapy.
 The term cryptogenic is applied when a causative factor cannot be found.

 OP was previously called bronchiolitis obliterans with organizing pneumonia (BOOP) but this led to some confusion with the entirely separate disease bronchiolitis obliterans.
 Hence, a revision of the nomenclature to organizing pneumonia, cryptogenic and secondary.
 Some clinicians still adhere to the earlier nomenclature.
 The term cryptogenic organizing pneumonia (COP) is a general term referring to organized inflammatory process in the alveoli from an unknown cause.
-COP is somtimes noted as a preferred term because it captures an "acinar" rather than an airway disease, and BOOP may be confused with obliterative bronchiolitis.
+COP is the preferred term because it captures an "acinar" rather than an airway disease, and BOOP may be confused with obliterative bronchiolitis.

-BOOP is not confused with obliterative bronchiolitis because BOOP is a diffuse parenchymal lung disease and not an airway disease; wheezing is not a common symptom of BOOP; crackles, and not wheezes, are heard by auscultation in BOOP; the FEV1/FVC ratio is normal or slightly increased in BOOP, not decreased as in airway obstructive diseases; and the radiographic findings show bilateral patchy infiltrates, not normal or hyperinflation seen in airflow obstructive diseases.
+The following are a few differences between obliterative bronchiolitis, where there is obstruction of the bronchioles due to inflammation, and organizing pneumonia.
+Wheezing is not a common symptom of OP; crackles, and not wheezes, are heard by auscultation in OP.
+The FEV1/FVC ratio is normal or slightly increased in OP, not decreased as in airway obstructive diseases and the radiographic findings show bilateral patchy infiltrates, not normal or hyperinflation seen in airflow obstructive diseases.